a-r-r-o-w/uptrain/blog.md

 Finetuning is the process of taking a pre-trained language model and further training it on a specific task, such as sentiment analysis, to improve its performance on that particular task.
 This is achieved by taking the pre-trained model and training it on a smaller dataset that is specific to the task.
 It allows the model to adapt its existing knowledge rather than having to learn everything from scratch.

-In this blog, we will be looking at finetuning BERT (a language model developed by Google), that has been pre-trained on a large corpus of text allowing it to capture a wide range of language patterns and contextural relationships.
+In this blog, we will be looking at finetuning BERT (a language model developed by Google), that has been pre-trained on a large corpus of text allowing it to capture a wide range of language patterns and contextual relationships.
 The task that we will be finetuning it on is Masked Language Modelling.

 ### What is Masked Language Modelling?